 Average Daily Rate

 ADR is the average price paid per room sold.
-This figure can be calculated by dividing the total room revenue by the number of rooms sold during a certain period of time.
+This figure can be calculated by dividing the total room revenue by the number of rooms sold during a certain period.
 ADR helps your hotel see how effective your pricing strategies are and the potential for generating revenue.

 Occupancy rate